-Sands are working to produce a National Bereavement Care Pathway in collaboration with other charities and with the support of the Department of Health and the All Party Parliamentary Group on Baby Loss.
+Sands is leading the National Bereavement Care Pathway (NBCP) project in collaboration with other charities and with the support of the Department of Health and the All Party Parliamentary Group on Baby Loss.

 Pregnancy loss and the death of a baby is not a rare occurrence.
 Thousands of parents each year will experience the devastation of their baby dying before, during or shortly after birth or within the first years of life.